 Vegan baking isn’t just good for your health.
 It’s also good for the health of the planet.
 All the food fed to livestock on a daily basis could easily feed 3.5 billion people, about half of the world’s population.
 Vegan diets also require considerably less land and other resources to maintain.

 Going vegan doesn’t mean you have to give up your favorite “junk” foods.
 A lot of common snack foods are completely vegan.
 Look and see if one or more of your favorite guilty pleasures is on this list.

-- Pillsbury Crescent Rolls.
-Those flaky, buttery rolls you might remember from dinners as a kid are completely vegan.
+Here’s another vegan food that might not be on your radar.
+Those flaky, buttery rolls you remember from dinners as a kid are completely vegan.

 Want to try your hand at vegan baking but don’t want to invest in a full cookbook just yet?
 Give one or more of these recipes a try.
 They are an excellent introduction to vegan baking.

-- Vegan Banana Coconut Oatmeal Cookies.
-Packed full of oats, raisins, bananas, coconut and even walnuts if you’d like, these cookies are a satisfying snack.
-You can even enjoy one or two for breakfast since they are full of fiber, fruit and everything you need to get your day off to a good start.
+Packed full of oats, raisins, bananas, coconut, and even walnuts if you’d like, these cookies are a satisfying snack.
+You can even enjoy one or two for breakfast since they are full of fiber, fruit, and everything you need to get your day off to a good start.

-- Vegan Coconut Ice Cream with a Vanilla Twist.
 Your guests will be convinced you’re giving them ice cream from a creamery.
-This vegan ice cream only requires 5 ingredients for a flavored-packed dessert you won’t be able to stop eating.
+This vegan ice cream only requires five ingredients for a flavored-packed dessert you won’t be able to stop eating.
 But that’s okay because it’s vegan and healthy!

 Fully Raw Vegan Recipes